-Please note that we will be having external work taking place outsite of the practice.
-However, we remain open as usual.
 Please click here to view the latest information on how to access our services.

 Pet Microchipping in Swansea

-What is Pet Microchipping?
+What Is Microchipping?

-Book a microchipping appointment
+Book a Microchipping Appointment

 Click on the links below to find out more.

-Microchipping Your Pet at Gower Vets
+Pet Microchipping at Gower Vets

 For more information, please speak to one of our friendly team members at one of our practices/practice within by calling the branch most local to your home address.